grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Hemi was far less upset about the damage to the _Gnat_, and instead found himself unusually jubilant.
 He had been through close calls before, but never had he given up and been ready to die.
 He was glad to be out of the _Gnat_.
 And he was glad to be outside on the deck of the _Prospect_.

-Since they couldn't submerge without doing further damage to the _Gnat_, and since they were going to be running on the surface through all the lovely warm daylight hours, Hemi decided some grilling was in order.
+Since they could not submerge without doing further damage to the _Gnat_, and since they were going to be running on the surface through all the lovely warm daylight hours, Hemi decided some grilling was in order.
 He opened up the hatch to the cargo hold, and winched up the soot-covered black grill that had been made by welding legs onto a steel barrel, cutting it in half, and installing hinges to make the top a lid.

 From the cargo hold he also hauled up an rusting platform made of welded deck grating and cut tubes.
 Gregory bolted this platform to the deck next to the sail.
-It allowed crew to get past the curve of the _Prospect's_ hull and stand out over the water.
+It allowed the crew to get out past the curve of the _Prospect's_ hull and stand over the water.
 From it hung a swim ladder that dipped down into the water below.

 Hemi lashed the grill to the deck of the _Prospect_ and spent the first hours of the morning burning down some old and damp wood he found stashed in a crate in the cargo hold.
 Fortunately the breeze kept the fire hot enough that the moisture was quickly driven from the wood, and in a not-unreasonable amount of time Hemi had the grill bottom glowing with coals.